-- 2. This document is a further attestation of the statesmanship of the present indefatigable Governor of the State of Osun, Ogbeni Rauf Aregebsola.
-This is futuristic plan for the State of Osun from a Visionary leader who is not bugged down by the limiting tenure of this administration but still consider the well-being of the state and people beyond November 27, 2018 terminal date. - 3.
-Mention must all be made of the vision of the Honourable Commissioner for Economic Planning, Budget and Development, Dr. Olalekan Yinusa, for the navigation and doggedness displayed in the preparation of this document. - 4.
-This MTSS document, on Information, Communication and Media as put together by technocrats drawn from the two key state government Agencies in the Sector, namely, the Ministry of Information and Strategy and the Osun State Broadcasting Corporation conglomerate, encapsulates a comprehensive policy, projects and programmes in that sector.
-It is to serve as a roadmap to be used to navigate the Information, Communication and Media Sector in the State of Osun for the next three years. - 5.
+This document is a further attestation of the statesmanship of the present indefatigable Governor of the State of Osun, Mr Adegboyega Oyetola.
+This is futuristic plan for the State of Osun from a Visionary leader, the well-being of the state and people.

+Mention must all be made of the vision of the Honourable Commissioner for Economic Planning and Budget, for the navigation and doggedness displayed in the preparation of this document.

+This MTSS document, on Information, Communication and Media as put together by technocrats drawn from the two key state government Agencies in the Sector, namely, the Ministry of Information and Civic Orientation and the Osun State Broadcasting Corporation conglomerate, encapsulates a comprehensive policy, projects and programmes in that sector.
+It is to serve as a roadmap to be used to navigate the Information, Communication and Media Sector in the State of Osun.

 It needs be said that "whosoever does not know where he is coming from and could not understand where he is presently cannot purposefully identify and plan for the future".
-In the same vein, "whoever fails to plan has invariably plan to fail from the onset".
-It is with this backdrop in mind that the contents of this document were prepared as a strategy to serve as a roadmap in the operation of the Sector in view for the next three years. - 6.
-It is in this light, that I wish to humbly commend this document to the practitioners of the pen profession and other relevant stakeholders for their use in this modern day of digitization, emergence and dominance of the Social Media World,
+In the same vein, "whoever fails to plan has invariably plan to fail from the outset".
+It is with this backdrop in mind that the contents of this document were prepare d as a strategy to serve as a road map in the operation of the Sector in view for the next three years.

+It is in this light, that I wish to humbly commend this document to the practitioners of the pen profession and other relevant stakeholders for their use in this modern day of digitization, emergence and dominance of the Social Media World, Ministry of Information and Civic Orientation.

-Adelani Bolarinwa Honourable Commissioner for Information and Strategy April, 2018
+'Funke Egbemode Honourable Commissioner for Information and Civic Orientation State of Osun